 Mr. Aubrey was born and raised in Boynton Beach, Florida with a passion for teaching.
 He would “teach” anyone anything from the time that he was three years old.
 Therefore, it wasn’t a surprise that he graduated with a Bachelor of Science degree in Elementary Education from Florida State University in December 2007 (Go ‘Noles!).
-He went on to earn a Master of Science degree in December 2013 in Education from Walden University.
+He went on to earn a Master of Science degree in Education in December 2013 from Walden University.
 Mr. Aubrey is honored to be Head of School at a place that's become his second home.
 Not to be too far from the classroom, he is also excited about teaching Advanced Grammar and Composition to Eighth Grade students.
 He is a firm believer in life-long learning and positive thinking.
 Mr. Aubrey is a movie and television fanatic with a DVD collection that could rival any store.
-His current obsession is his son, Keaton, who was born in February 2013.
+He loves spending his free time with his wife, Rhiannon, and their sons, Keaton and Reid.

-Mrs. Aperavich has worked at Saint Joseph’s School for over 20 years.
+Mrs. Aperavich has worked at Saint Joseph’s School for over 25 years.
 As the Director of Admissions and Enrollment, Mrs. Aperavich handles interviewing, touring, testing, Gesell observations, placement evaluations, and retention.
-She serves on the Financial Aid committee with the Head of School.
+She also serves on the Financial Aid committeel.
 In previous years, Mrs. Aperavich has worked in all areas of advancement, annual fund, endowment, capital campaign, donor development, events, and reporting.
 Mrs. Aperavich received her B.A. degree from Florida Atlantic University in Business Administration with a major in Marketing.
 Mrs. Aperavich has a daughter, Jessica, who is a commercial airline pilot and a Saint Joseph’s alum and a granddaughter, Magnolia, who currently attends the ECA.

 Kelly DuBois was born and raised in Boynton Beach and is a third generation Floridian.
 Mrs. DuBois’ husband, Robby, and their elder two sons, Trey and Mason, are SJES alums, and their other two children currently attend Saint Joseph’s.
 Kelly has been an active volunteer at Saint Joseph’s Episcopal School, participating in various events, such as chairing the Annual Fund campaign, being a Room Parent, and serving on the Board of the Parent Organization.
 Mrs. DuBois attended Palm Beach Community College and Florida Atlantic University to study Interior Design.
 She also has served as a volunteer in a variety of capacities for Saint Joseph’s Episcopal Church, as well as for charities in our local community.
 Her volunteer experience proves beneficial in her role as the Development Director.

 After graduating from Atlantic Community High School, Mrs. Schafer attended Palm Beach Community College and Florida Atlantic University, earning a degree in Business Administration.
 Mrs. Schafer and her late husband, Bud, bought Ace Hardware in Delray Beach, which she still owns and operates.
-Their son, Glennon, was a student at Saint Joseph’s beginning in Pre-Kindergarten.
-He graduated from 8th grade in 2009.
-Mrs. Schafer began her career at Saint Joseph’s Episcopal School as an assistant in the PK classroom, and she is currently an Administrative Assistant supporting student data, the Early Childhood Academy operations, and day-to-day operations.
+Their son, Glennon, was a student at Saint Joseph’s beginning in Pre-Kindergarten; he graduated from 8th grade in 2009.
+Mrs. Schafer began her career at Saint Joseph’s Episcopal School as an assistant in the PK classroom, and she is currently an Administrative Assistant supporting student data, 8th grade matriculation, and day-to-day operations.
 Mrs. Schafer has said that being employed at Saint Joseph’s has been a wonderful experience for her and her family.

 Mr. Braswell was born in Fayetteville, North Carolina and moved to Deerfield Beach, Florida as a small boy.
 He is a graduate of Atlantic High School.
 Upon graduation, he worked full-time for the City of Delray Beach in the water treatment plant along with other miscellaneous jobs.
 Later, he began his career for DuBois Farms as a shipping and sales manager for 25+ years.
 Mr. Braswell served as president of the Board of the Palm Beach County Farm Bureau for 12 years and serves on the board of his homeowners' association.
 The Braswell family still serves as active volunteers and received the honor of The Heads Award in 2007 for their service.
 Cary works security and helps with maintenance, along with his wife Melissa who is a Junior Kindergarten assistant teacher, at St. Joseph’s Episcopal School.
 They have two children, Zachary and Chelsea, who, along with his wife, are alumni of the school.

 Mrs. Smith holds a Bachelor of Arts in Political Science from Marist College in New York.
 She earned a Master of Social Work degree from Fordham University in New York.
 In addition, she is a Licensed Clinical Social Worker (LCSW) in the state of Florida.
 Mrs. Smith has over 16 years of experience working with children and families in many capacities as a social worker and therapist.
 She is the mother of two children, SJES alums.
 Mrs. Smith came to love Saint Joseph’s as a parent first, for the quality of education and nurturing environment provided to her children.
-She was honored to accept a position on staff in 2006 as the Pre-K Assistant and now as the School's Guidance Counselor.
+She was honored to accept a position on staff in 2006 as the Pre-K Assistant and now as the School's Counselor.
 She continues to learn and grow in her profession.

 Mrs. Ream graduated from Bethany College in 1995 with a Bachelor of Arts in Communications; this is where she also met her husband.
 They then moved south to begin their life together.
-Mrs. Ream has two children that currently attend Saint Joseph’s, Alex and Maggie, and a 2015 St. Joseph’s graduate, Lucy.
+Mrs. Ream has one child that currently, Maggie, and two St. Joseph’s graduates, Lucy and Alex.
 Mrs. Ream has been a part of the Saint Joseph’s family for over 12 years.
 Her love for Saint Joseph’s encouraged her to follow her love for children.
 Mrs. Ream received her 45-hour Early Childhood Certification during the summer of 2008 and her Florida Teaching Certification during the summer of 2010.